Hudson Card

-Hudson Card (born July 29, 2001) is an American football quarterback for the Purdue Boilermakers.
-From 2020 to 2022, he played for the Texas Longhorns.
+Hudson Card (born July 29, 2001) is an American football quarterback.
+He played college football for the Texas Longhorns and the Purdue Boilermakers.
+He was a highly touted four-star prospect from Lake Travis High School in Austin, Texas.
+He played in the 2020 Under Armour All-America Game.

+Card saw limited action at Texas as a true freshman.
+During the lead-up to the 2021 season, he was named the starting quarterback, but lost the role to Casey Thompson after just two games.
+During the 2022 season, he started three games in place of an injured Quinn Ewers.
+He transferred to Purdue for his redshirt junior season.

-Early years
+Early life

 Card attended Lake Travis High School in Austin, Texas.
+As a sophomore, he earned the varsity backup quarterback position, but due to his athleticism, the coaching staff started him as a slot wide receiver next to Garrett Wilson.
+As a receiver, he hauled in 69 receptions for 1,137 yards and 13 touchdowns.
+He also threw for 597 yards as the reserve quarterback.
+Despite not playing as a quarterback for most of the season, he earned several scholarship offers, committing to the Texas Longhorns on May 25, 2018.
 As a senior, he was selected to the 2020 Under Armour All-American Game.
-He committed to the University of Texas at Austin to play college football.

 College career

 Texas

 In 2020, as a true freshman, Card played in two games as a backup to Sam Ehlinger, and ended up taking a redshirt.
 In 2021, as a redshirt freshman, he competed with Casey Thompson for the starting job.
 He won the competition and was named the starter for the opening game.
-In Card's first start, he went 14-for-21 on pass attempts, threw for 224 yards, 2 touchdowns, and no interceptions in the 38-18 win over Louisiana-Lafayette.
-However, Card lost the starting job after a poor performance in a 40-21 blowout loss versus Arkansas.
-On November 29, 2022, Card announced he was entering the transfer portal.
+In Card's first start, he went 14-for-21 on pass attempts, threw for 224 yards, 2 touchdowns, and no interceptions in the 38–18 win over Louisiana-Lafayette.
+However, Card lost the starting job after a poor performance in a 40–21 blowout loss versus Arkansas.
+On November 29, 2022, Card announced he was entering the transfer portal and he left before the team played in the 2022 Alamo Bowl.

+He was first-team Academic All-Big 12 in both 2021 and 2022.